Star height problem: Families of regular languages with unbounded star height

-Again, a rigorous proof is needed for the fact that $e_n$ does not admit an equivalent regular expression of lower star height.
-Proofs are given by Dejean & Schützenberger (1966) and by Salomaa (1981).

 Computing the star height of regular languages

-In contrast, the second question turned out to be much more difficult, and the question became a famous open problem in formal language theory for over two decades.
-For years, there was only little progress.
+Eggan's second question, i.e., whether there exists an algorithm to determine the star height of a language, turned out to be much more difficult.
 The pure-group languages were the first interesting family of regular languages for which the star height problem was proved to be decidable.
-But the general problem remained open for more than 25 years until it was settled by Hashiguchi, who in 1988 published an algorithm to determine the star height of any regular language.
-The algorithm wasn't at all practical, being of non-elementary complexity.
-To illustrate the immense resource consumptions of that algorithm, Lombardy & Sakarovitch (2002) give some actual numbers:
+The general problem remained open until it was settled by Hashiguchi in 1988, who published an algorithm to determine the star height of any regular language.
+The algorithm, however, wasn't practical, being of non-elementary complexity:

 [The procedure described by Hashiguchi] leads to computations that are by far impossible, even for very small examples.
 For instance, if L is accepted by a 4 state automaton of loop complexity 3 (and with a small 10 element transition monoid), then a very low minorant of the number of languages to be tested with L for equality is: